justinrgarrard/world-of-naevis.net/docs/welcome/dungeon_crawling.md

 > Not all Rooms include a barrier to progress.
 Many are simply strange, or have wholly optional elements, such as a tree with glowing fruits.
 Ambitious parties might engage with these features in the hopes of securing bonus treasure, while cautious or exhausted parties could choose to skirt around the edges.

+#### Downtime

+##### Outfitting

+> A select few adventurers take their winnings and leave for home, purses full and pride satisfied.
+But most adventurers are addicted to the risk.
+They invest their earnings in [gear](../gear/index), [scrolls](../gear/scrolls), and [charms](../gear/charms), hoping for an even bigger payout than the last.

+##### Preparing

+> Brewing potions, fletching explosive arrows, and reading omens are all common [Downtime Activities](../adventuring/downtime) that adventurers engage in between sessions.
+Each provides benefits that may mean the difference between life and death on the next run.

+##### Lifestyle Expenses

+> Adventurers are expected to spend **25 gp** to secure room and board between sessions.
+Those that don't are prohibited from undertaking any Downtime Activities.